 - And do you consider Ghost Talkers dieselpunk?

-- At the end of this month, November 2017, you are teaching a course called Methods of Worldbuilding.
-How have you approached worldbuilding when writing about real-world or historical settings?
+- How have you approached worldbuilding when writing about real-world or historical settings?

 - I’d love to hear more about a wonderful tweet pinned to the top of your Twitter feed.
 It reads: “It’s not about adding diversity for the sake of diversity, it’s about subtracting homogeneity for the sake of realism.”
 What would you say to those who might counter that certain societies or story settings are or were homogeneous, and that subtracting that homogeneity therefore makes things less realistic?